 - the inflamed appendage is classically located on the anterior aspect of the sigmoid or descending colon, but it may be located anywhere along the circumference of the colon, as seen in the atypical case 22

-Chronically, an infarcted appendage epiploica may calcify and may detach to form an intraperitoneal loose body (peritoneal 'mice').
+Chronically, an infarcted epiploic appendage may calcify and, occasionally then detach to form an intraperitoneal loose body (peritoneal 'mice').

 It may rarely involve the vermiform appendix epiploic appendages as so-called epiploic appendagitis of the vermiform appendix 8, mimicking appendicitis both clinically and potentially on CT.